-Estimation of the tilts and strains was recognised as likely to be more uncertain due to the multi-seam subsidence effects and the lack of previous experience of monitoring subsidence above multi-seam extraction.
-For most of the panel, the maximum tilts and strains are much less than the maxima predicted, but the predictions were locally exceeded at the stacked geometry near the end of the panel.
-At this stacked location the subsidence re-mobilises the previous fractures in the overburden that exist from mining the previous seam.
+The subsidence monitoring has significantly improved the understanding of the interaction effects between longwalls in multiple seams.
+Estimation of the tilts and strains was recognised as likely to be more uncertain due to the multi-seam subsidence effects and the lack of previous experience of monitoring subsidence above multi-seam extraction at that time.
+For most of the panel, the maximum tilts and strains are much less than the maxima predicted.
+The predictions were locally exceeded at the stacked geometry near the end of panels 102 and 103, but these high values were not measured above LW104.
+At this stacked location, the subsidence remobilises the previous fractures in the overburden that exist from mining the previous seam.
 Subsidence effects do not continue past the limit of previous subsidence until the second seam extraction is some 10-30m past the edge of the overlying extraction area.
 Once past this point, i.e. once the extraction in the underlying seam is past the extraction edge of the overlying seam the subsidence profile returns to a regular profile.